laravel/docs/precognition.md

     </form>
 </template>
 ```

+Our live validation is now complete.
+When the ``

 Precognition may be used to enhance an existing form with "live" validation all completely powered by Laravel.